Robert Jose Watson

 - Born April 10, 1946 in Los Angeles, CA USA

 Bob Watson had a 19-year major league career in which he hit .295.
-He would likely have hit even higher had he not played most of his career for the Houston Astros in a park friendly to pitchers, and had he not come up during a dead-ball era when league batting averages were low.
+He would likely have hit even higher had he not played half of his career for the Houston Astros in a park friendly to pitchers, and had he not come up during a dead-ball era when league batting averages were low.
 He was originally a catcher, and played 10 games at the position over his career, but mainly played in the outfield and at first base in the majors.
 In 1969, he suffered a broken finger trying to catch Jim Bouton's knuckleball in the bullpen in early September, knocking him out for the rest of the year, an episode narrated in Ball Four.
 A slow line-drive hitter with middling power (he hit between 11 and 18 home runs 8 times, but topped 20 only once - though his SLG was far higher on the road than at home), he was a good hitter for average who would also draw his share of walks.
-His obtained nation-wide publicity in 1974 when he scored what was billed as the one millionth run in baseball history.
-He is also the only player to hit a cycle in both the American and National Leagues, accomplishing the feat with Houston on June 24, 1977 and later with the Boston Red Sox on September 15, 1979.
+He obtained nation-wide publicity in 1974 when he scored what was billed as the one millionth run in baseball history.
+He was also the first player to hit a cycle in both the American and National Leagues, accomplishing the feat with Houston on June 24, 1977 and later with the Boston Red Sox on September 15, 1979.
 Two other players have joined hoim since, John Olerud and Michael Cuddyer.